-Jam-packed with satirical humor by South Park writers Trey Parker and Matt Stone, as well as Avenue Q writer Robert Lopez, The Book of Mormon is a fast-paced, no-holds-barred production that will make you laugh like hell.
+Jam-packed with satirical humor by South Park writers Trey Parker and Matt Stone, as well as Avenue Q writer Robert Lopez, The Book of Mormon on Broadway is a fast-paced, no-holds-barred production that will make you laugh like hell.
 Get The Book of Mormon tickets in New York now and see why audiences have joined the Broadway congregation since 2011.

 The Book of Mormon is a musical about Elders Price and Cunningham, two Mormon missionaries sent to a remote village in Uganda to convert the locals.
 (It's a far cry from Orlando, Florida, where Elder Price hoped to be sent.)
 Poverty, injustice, and an oppressive warlord made the villagers lose faith in God long ago — but the elders are determined to succeed, even if it means bending the teachings of the holy book a little.

 The Book of Mormon premiered directly on Broadway, unlike most musicals that play off Broadway or in a different city first.
 But the outrageous musical comedy immediately took Broadway and the rest of the world by storm when it opened at the Eugene O'Neill Theatre in 2011.
 The New York Times hailed The Book of Mormon on Broadway as "the best musical of the century."
 The show went on to collect nine Tony Awards that year, including Best Musical.
 Original cast members Andrew Rannells and Josh Gad (Elder Price and Elder Cunningham, respectively) became instant Broadway favorites, and Nikki M. James picked up a Tony for starring as Nabulungi.